Elder Law & Long Term Care

 Often the first exposure for clients to the complex world of long term care is the review and completion of applications to a nursing home.
 The applications often require information that is difficult to obtain for the children and also may suggest that you either waive rights that you have or incur liabilities that you are not required to give.
 For example, many applications ask a child to sign as a guarantor which, under the law, creates an obligation to pay when a child is not otherwise required to pay for their parents’ care.

 One of the many forms presented to individuals when they are admitted to a long term care facility is a Resource Assessment.
 This form is used to gather asset information and determine the protected share of the spouse living in the community.
 It is not an application for Medical Assistance benefits, but must be completed prior to applying for Medical Assistance benefits.

-Upon completion and submission of the Resource Assessment, the Department of Public Welfare will issue a statement on the amount that is protected for the community spouse and what must be spent before eligibility is permitted.
+Upon completion and submission of the Resource Assessment, the Department of Human Services will issue a statement on the amount that is protected for the community spouse and what must be spent before eligibility is permitted.
 The spend-down portion may be varied if the community spouse has insufficient income to meet their monthly maintenance needs.

 Medical Assistance Applications

 The application for Medical Assistance benefits is due at or within three (3) months of the date an individual is seeking eligibility for coverage of their long term care costs.
 It is not due at the date of admission unless there is a request for immediate coverage.

 The ineligibility period is the length of time that an individual cannot receive coverage for Medical Assistance based on the amount gifted or transferred where there was not an equal good or service returned in exchange.
 The length of time is calculated by taking the amount gifted and dividing by the statewide average cost of care.
 However, certain transfers are not subject to an ineligibility period.
 There is no allowance for the federal gifting.